aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 We’ve heard of other instance parameters that users want to control, which Karpenter does not need any control over and can wire through completely.

 1. [Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateCapacityReservationSpecificationRequest.html) - RIs for higher instance availabilities where you’d want to wire these values down to the EC2 Fleet request.
-2. [Cpu Options](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateCpuOptionsRequest.html) - If you wanted to control the ratio of mem / cpu on every instance type that you get back.
-This can be useful if you want to force a certain mem / cpu ratio per instance.
+2. [Cpu Options](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_LaunchTemplateCpuOptionsRequest.html) - If you wanted to control the ratio of mem / CPU on every instance type that you get back.
+This can be useful if you want to force a certain mem / CPU ratio per instance.

 We could potentially also add `ElasticInferenceAccelerators`, `ElasticGPUSpecifications` and some others if a use case arises.